fscorrupt/awesome-stars/README.md

 ## HTML

+- [Celerium/Modern-PowerShell-HTML-Reports](https://github.com/Celerium/Modern-PowerShell-HTML-Reports) - Proof of concept to see if more modern HTML reports can be made with PowerShell
 - [Hampelmen/nzb-sources](https://github.com/Hampelmen/nzb-sources) -
 - [eddiechu/File-Smuggling](https://github.com/eddiechu/File-Smuggling) - HTML smuggling is not an evil, it can be useful
 - [TechBuckler/PlexGifMaker](https://github.com/TechBuckler/PlexGifMaker) - A quick way to use your Plex Library and Subtitles to make gifs